-There are times when students are not able to complete their courses.
-On such occasions it may be necessary for students to take a step back and cease participating in their classes, if only for a moment.
+There are times when students may need to cease participating in their classes, even if only for a moment, or when they are not able to complete their courses.
 CTS has attempted to put in place measures around attendance, leave of absence, and inactive status to help students as they encounter unexpected vicissitudes that impact their studies.
 It is critical that students (or a family member) communicate early and often with their professors, academic advisor, and the Registrar as soon as possible if a crisis should arise.
 Timely and reliable contact with said persons can assist in discerning a path forward that is suitable to the student's unanticipated circumstances.